 This section shows how to receive body contents sent with

-Ktor provides a ContentNegotiation feature to negotiate the media type of request and deserialize content to an object of a required type.
+Ktor provides a ContentNegotiation plugin to negotiate the media type of request and deserialize content to an object of a required type.
 To receive and convert content for a request, call the receive method that accepts a data class as a parameter:

 You can learn more from Content negotiation and serialization.

 Ktor allows you to receive form parameters sent with both